gamozolabs/OnorineAutoCandy/README.md

 for boxes of chocolates in WoW Classic.

-This addon has two modes, a Perfume Giver mode, which is activated if your character has >= 1 gold, and a chocolate miner mode, which is activated if you have less than 1 gold.
+This addon has two modes, a Perfume Giver mode, which is activated if your character has >= 50 copper, and a chocolate miner mode, which is activated if you have less than 50 copper.

 # PRs